-In addition to the PET STORE PUPPIES – Most all puppies purchased online come from puppy mills with conditions like this or even worse.
-Don’t be fooled by websites!
+In addition to the PET STORE PUPPIES – Most all puppies purchased online come from puppy mills.
+Don?t be fooled by websites!

 Don’t Shop – Adopt locally!
 For every puppy that is purchased…one will die in a shelter…

 Puppy mills are dog breeding facilities that put profits ahead of the welfare of dogs.
 They don?t care about filth, disease, socialization, overcrowding.
 They don?t care about inbreeding or genetic defects.
 They don?t care about who adopts the puppies or about wearing out the breeding moms.
 They just care about making money.
 It?s a sad truth, but it?s the truth.

 And conditions only get worse for the moms, who are forced to breed over and over again with little, if any, veterinary care.
 Once they can no longer reproduce, they are usually killed.
 Often, this is at the young age of four years old.

 Don?t be fooled by websites.
 If you can?t visit the puppy first, you may very well be getting one from a puppy mill.
 There are lots of great dogs out there.
 Know where yours is coming from.

 What?s the best way to prevent getting a puppy mill dog?

 The best way to stop the cycle of cruelty in puppy mills is to adopt from a local shelter instead.

 And if you choose to purchase one instead, make sure it is coming from a reputable breeder.

 How can I tell if a dog online comes from a puppy mill or a reputable breeder?